VoidingWarranties/myosim/README.md

 ------------

 - Myo objects cannot be created without a physical Myo.
-Therefore events are simulated with a null Myo pointer.
-In the future events will be simulated with physical Myo if present.
-This will require the same number of physical Myos to be present as there are in the event queue.
+Therefore events are simulated with non-null Myo pointers only if the same number of myos are present as were used in the EventQueue.
+Otherwise all events are simulated with a null Myo pointer.

 Dependecies
 -----------